 | 4 | Global | Specific host | $PSHOME\Microsoft.PowerShell_profile.ps1(host-specific variant) |

-I use a single file, which I always place at $PROFILE.
-Here is a link to the devcli project on GitHub where you can find my latest version of this file and edit yours with code $PROFILE:
+I use a single file, always at $PROFILE.
+Here’s a link to my devcli project on GitHub with my latest version of the file — edit yours with code $PROFILE:

 Windows Terminal

-+o atajoCtrl + Shift + T. - Cambiar entre pestañas:
++icon orCtrl + Shift + T. - Switch tabs:

 Nerd Fonts

-I install a Nerd Font, essential when working with the command line.
-From their official repository > Fonts Downloads.
+Install a Nerd Font — essential when working on the command line.
+From the official repo > Fonts Downloads.
 I like FiraCode.
-I download it, unzip the file, select all .ttf files > right-click > Install.
+Download, unzip, select all the .ttf files > right-click > Install.

-I configure it as the default font in Windows Terminal, Settings -> Profiles -> Defaults -> Appearance -> Font Face FiraCode.
+Set it as default in Windows Terminal: Settings → Profiles → Defaults → Appearance → Font Face FiraCode.

 Oh My Posh

-I install Oh My Posh, the ultimate prompt, the one that works best with large Git repositories, even under WSL2.
-It’s a prompt theme engine for any shell.
-I install it on all operating systems and CLIs I work with.
-Follow the instructions on their site for installation:
+Install Oh My Posh, the definitive prompt — works best with large Git repos, even under WSL2.
+A prompt theme engine for any shell.
+I install it on every OS and CLI I work with.
+Follow the official install instructions:

-- For WSL2 I use devcli - Automatic script to configure the CLI environment on Unix-based systems: Linux, macOS, and WSL2.
+- For WSL2 I use devcli — a script that auto-configures the CLI environment on Unix-based systems: Linux, macOS, and WSL2.

-For my theme to work properly I need to do this followed by a reboot.
-I use that variable in my theme.
+For my theme to render properly I need to set this variable (followed by a reboot), since my theme references it:

 setx OMP_OS_ICON "🪟"